-For many college families, the expense of higher education is one of the largest investments they will ever make.
-With so much money at stake, it’s important for college parents to make a plan for the unexpected, in case their student is forced to withdraw from school due to a severe injury or illness.
+For many college families, higher education is one of the most significant investments they will ever make.
+With so much money at stake, college parents need to make a plan for the unexpected in case their student is forced to withdraw from school due to a severe injury or illness.

 What is Tuition Insurance?

-For most of the 20 million college students and their families, the financial loss of an entire semester of college is a burden big enough to break the bank.
-Tens of thousands of dollars are on the line and college families are smart to consider purchasing tuition insurance before the start of the semester.
+For most of the 20 million college students and their families, the financial loss of an entire college semester is a significant enough burden to break the bank.
+Tens of thousands of dollars are on the line, and college families are wise to consider purchasing tuition insurance before the start of the semester.
 Tuition Insurance provides a refund for tuition, room and board, and academic fees when schools may not in the event of a covered medical withdrawal.
-It’s not drop out insurance and students must completely withdraw from classes due to a covered injury or illness.
+It’s not drop-out insurance, and students must completely withdraw from classes due to a covered injury or illness.

 College is a fun time to meet new people, create memorable experiences, and of course, learn.
 That’s not to say it doesn’t come without risks.
-Knowing some of the biggest financial risks will prepare you for the unexpected.
+Knowing some of the most significant financial risks will prepare you for the unexpected.

 Tuition Insurance: What’s Covered?